magento/devdocs/guides/v2.2/alpha-2-2/QuickStartAlpha2.2.0.md

 ## Magento test environments specification

-Although we don't make specific recommendations for Alpha evaluation, for informative purposes, we are sharing some of the specifications for environments that we use for 2.2.0 testing.
-See Magento 2.2 Alpha Testing Environments for more information.
+We encourage you to download and use Magento 2.2.0 Alpha in whichever environment you typically run your Magento installations.
+However, for informational purposes, we are sharing some of the specifications for environments that we use for 2.2.0 testing.
+See [Magento 2.2 Alpha Testing Environments]({{page.baseurl}}alpha-2-2/Magento 2.2.0 Alpha Testing Environments.html) for a selection of these environments.

 ## Readiness status of code components